 - Private lenders and the government can sue you to collect defaulted student loans.
 Unlike other debts, there is no time limit on suing to collect student loans — you can be sued indefinitely.

 Don’t get discouraged if you are in default!
-Our counselors can help you explore your options for getting out of default including loan repayment (payment can be as low as $0), loan rehabilitation, and loan consolidation.
+Our debt counselors can help you explore your options for getting out of default including loan repayment (payment can be as low as $0), loan rehabilitation, and loan consolidation.
 Let’s continue on our eliminating student loan debt review to explore how you can pay off your loans.

 Eliminating Student Loan Debt Review for Financial Freedom